leon4rd/test/README.md

-## Child: Dad, make me a sandwich.
-Dad: Poof!
-You're a sandwich.
+## I wear a stethoscope so that in a medical emergency I can teach people a valuable lesson about assumptions.